kontent-ai/gatsby-packages/examples/relationships/README.md

 ### Kontent content models

 Kontent project contains a simple article content base, that could be tagged.
 There are two content types `Article` and `Tag`.
-Kontent project is using two languages `en-US` and `cs-CZ` to showcase [Language variant relationships](#Language-variant-relationships);
+Kontent project is using two languages `en-US` and `cs-CZ` to showcase [Language variant relationships](#Language-variant-relationships).

 #### Article content type